MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 database password.
 If you want to know whether the password you have is the correct one, try the `checkPassword` message.

+* `blockchainServiceUrl`: The url which will be used for obtaining a communication to chosen services to interact with the blockchain.
+This parameter is read, if present, only if the same parameter wasn't specified at another place (UI, configuration file, environment variables).

-* `currentSchemaVersion`: This will be a three-part version number for the database schema.
+* `currentSchemaVersion`: This will be a version number for the database schema represented as an ordinal numeral.
 This will always be the same for a given version of Node.
 If you upgrade your Node, and the new Node wants to see a later schema version in the database, it will migrate your existing data to the new schema and update its schema version.
 If this attempt fails for some reason, this value can be used to diagnose the issue.